lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 devices: gains made available by increases in transistor count and density are more likely to be invested in reductions of cost and power requirements than into continual increases in computing power.
+(This effect is less pronounced in the multi-chip J-group architectures; e.g., class 10 usage for OpenWRT has started at 4/16 MiB Flash/RAM, with an early lasting minimum at 4/32, to now requiring 8/64 and preferring 16/128 for modern software releases {{W432}}.)

 Class 0 devices are very constrained sensor-like motes.
 They are so severely constrained in memory and processing capabilities that most